-Action Levels Sample Clauses
+Action Levels Clause Samples

 Action Levels beyond which there is a clear indication of a deteriorating ambient environment for which appropriate remedial actions are likely to be necessary to prevent environmental quality from falling outside the Limit Levels, which would be unacceptable; and Limit Levels: statutory and/or agreed contract limits stipulated in the relevant pollution control ordinances, HKPSG or Environmental Quality Objectives established by the EPD.
 If these are exceeded, works will not proceed without appropriate remedial action, including a critical review of plant and working methods.

 Action Levels.
 The level of action will be determined by the point or instance level the employee is at.
 Goal setting will be used at each level to ensure both parties understand what is expected.
-Verbal Reminder The employee will receive counselling and no disciplinary action.
+The employee will receive counselling and no disciplinary action.
 Following the meeting, a record of the counselling session will be retained in the employee specifying the nature of the session.
 Employees may request a copy of the record.
-Verbal Warning The employee will receive an verbal warning to correct his or her problem.
+The employee will receive an verbal warning to correct his or her problem.
 A written record of the meeting will be retained in the employees file.
 At the request of the employee, an SEA representative will be present at the meeting.

 Related to Action Levels